 Culture and Language

 However, in the late 19th century, a national movement of Zionism brought Judaism back to prominence.
-With help from the British government during World War I, Jerusalem was named as the Jewish National Home and they retook all of Jerusalem for Israel.
-Now, 43% of the world’s Jewish population live in Israel.
+With help from the British government during World War I, Jerusalem was named as the Jewish National Home, and they retook all of Jerusalem for Israel.
+Now, 43% of the world’s Jewish population lives in Israel.

 English is almost important for Israel because of its relationship with foreign countries and their exchanges.
 English is used throughout business negotiations and is very prominent within the tourism industry.
 Many people in Israel will speak English well because it is often mandatory as a second language within the educational institutions.

 For US citizens who are interested in visiting Israel, you do not need a tourist visa if you are planning on staying for less than 90 days.
 It is important to know that travel in the West Bank and along the Gaza Strip is greatly restricted, if not forbidden, to US citizens.

 Those who seek to enter Israel from Egypt or Jordan may also face a more detailed screening with physical searches, prolonged questioning and can even be denied entry or exit from Israel.
 However, it is important to know that any travel between the West Bank, Gaza, and Israel may be heavily restricted or not accessible as you travel between checkpoints and areas.